Cincinnati vs. Temple NCAA Football Odds, Plays and Insights | October 8, 2021

 - Cincinnati's games this year have hit the over on two of four set point totals (50%).

-- Cincinnati is 2-1 against the spread and 3-0 overall in games when it scores more than 30.2 points.
+- When Cincinnati records more than 30.2 points, it is 2-1 against the spread and 3-0 overall.

-- When Cincinnati picks up more than 313.2 yards, the team is 3-1 against the spread and 4-0 overall.
+- In games that Cincinnati picks up over 313.2 yards, the team is 3-1 against the spread and 4-0 overall.

 - The Bearcats have turned the ball over one more time (7 total) than the Owls have forced a turnover (6) this season.